Sesame (Til) Seeds Health Benefits For Hair, In Pregnancy

 peanuts, hazelnuts, cashews have more chances of being allergic to sesame.

-This allergy is either due to a specific proteins, Ses i 6 or Ses i 7, in all these foods or the allergy may be due to proteins like oleosins, which are present in many nuts & seeds.
+This allergy is either due to a specific protein, Ses i 6 or Ses i 7, in all these foods or the allergy may be due to proteins like oleosins, which are present in many nuts & seeds.

 The allergy may also spread through contaminated processing shared equipment, though the actual product may be free of sesame or its components that cause allergy.